While coronavirus may have caused the sudden 2020 spike in remote employees, working from home had already grown by roughly 44% between 2015 and 2020.

 - Android and Mac mobile and desktop versions

-Unlike some of the other options on this list, Slack has its own built-in audio/video calling features and chat messenger, making it one of the go-to team collaboration tool for over 10 million daily users.
+Unlike some of the other options on this list, Slack has its own built-in 1:1 audio/video calling features and chat messenger, making it one of the go-to team collaboration tools for over 10 million daily users.

 Slack’s free plan allows users to: